Radiofrequency Ablation

 How Does RFA Work?

-• Assessment & Diagnosis: Our doctors conduct a thorough evaluation to determine if RFA is appropriate for your condition and to determine the target location for the intervention/procedure.
+Our doctors conduct a comprehensive evaluation to confirm whether RFA is appropriate and to accurately localise the source of pain.

-• Referral for Treatment: If RFA is recommended, we refer patients to a specialist radiologist or pain physician equipped to perform the procedure.
+If RFA is recommended, we refer patients to an interventional radiologist or pain physician with the necessary facilities and expertise.

 Conditions Treated with RFA